Operator Shifting for General Noisy Matrix Systems: Related Work

-The central problem in this paper is also not dissimilar to the setting of matrix completion seen in \cite{candes2010matrix, keshavan2009matrix}.
-In matrix completion, one usually seeks to recover a low-rank ground truth matrix $\mat{M}_{ij}$ from observations that have been corrupted by additive noise, e.g., $\mat{N} = \mat{M} + \mat{Z}$.
-If $\mathcal{P}_{\Omega}$ denotes the subset sampling operator on matrix space, then one is trying to recover $\mat{M}$ from
+Other statistical inverse problems literature pertaining to noisy or uncertain operators include situations where the forward operator is too computationally expensive to use in an optimization procedure and is replaced by a learned proxy \cite{lunz2021learned}.
+This is not directly relevant to our problem at hand, but notable nonetheless.
+Another situation studied in the literature is when one has a set of noisy input-output pairs of the underlying operator.
+One can use these input-output pairs to construct regularizer for solving the inverse problem \cite{aspri2020data}.
+These works are both very different to the approach we take in this paper.

-However, the operator augmentation and matrix completion settings are subtly different.
-The matrix completion analogue of $\truMat$ is the actual linear operator $\mathcal{P}_{\Omega}$, and not the matrix $\mat{M}$.
-Morally, one may think of the matrix competition problem as solving the under-determined linear system
+In addition to statistical inverse problems, the field of \emph{model uncertainty} is tangentially relevant.
+Model uncertainty --- both its quantification and representation --- is an important topic in many branches of computational science, from structural dynamics \cite{soize2005comprehensive} to weather and climate prediction \cite{palmer2005representing}.
+However, work in model uncertainty is typically tied very closely to a specific domain.
+In contrast, our work here does not make domain specific assumptions.

-by assuming a low-rank regularity on $\mat{M}$.
-The randomness in this problem lies completely in the right hand side $\mat{N}$, and not in the actual linear operator $\mathcal{P}_{\Omega}$.
+Uncertainty quantification (UQ) is another relevant, but ultimately tangential subject.
+UQ is concerned with quantifying the probability distributions associated with calculations or physical processes.
+For example, one may be interested in the variance of a set of outputs given a distribution of noise on a set of inputs.
+Practitioners can quantify this through a variety of means --- including, but not limited to, Monte Carlo techniques \cite{marzouk2016introduction}, stochastic Galerkin projection \cite{xiu2002wiener}, or collocation \cite{xiu2005high}.
+In our situation, however, we are more interested in the reduction of error rather than quantifying its distribution.

-We also draw attention to the related field of perturbation matrix analysis.
-In this setting, one is usually interested in proving results about how various properties of matrices change under a perturbation to the elements of the matrix.
-A seminal example of work in this field is the Davis-Kahan Theorem \cite{davis1970rotation}, which quantifies the extent to which the invariant sub-spaces of a matrix change under perturbations.
-In a similar vein, work in backward stability analysis revolves around understanding the behavior of the solution of a linear system under perturbations to the matrix.
-However, backward stability analysis typically adopts a worst-case mentality in analysis.
-In contrast, we care about average case error --- and more importantly, how one can reduce it.
+The central problem in this paper is also not too dissimilar to the setting of matrix completion seen in \cite{candes2010matrix, keshavan2009matrix}.
+In matrix completion, one usually seeks to recover a low-rank ground truth matrix from observations that have been corrupted by additive noise.
+Regardless, the respective settings of operator shifting and matrix completion are still different.
+The operator shifting setting operates purely on full-rank matrices, and not those of low-rank.

 We should briefly mention that the mathematical branch of random matrix theory (RMT) studies the spectral properties of random matrix ensembles \cite{anderson2010introduction, tao2012topics}.
 However, RMT results usually apply only when the entries of the random matrices are independent and in the large matrix limit.
 We find these assumptions to be too stringent for the problem at hand.